top of page

 Use And Tips For The Kitchen

-What Comes In Contact With Your Custom Knife Can Damage The Hand Sharpened Edge!
+Whatever Comes In Contact With Your Custom Knife Can Damage The Hand Sharpened Edge!

 Proper Use, Materials, and Safety Tips for Cutting Boards And Butcher Blocks

 Taking appropriate measures to maintain your customized knife is critically important to ensure its longevity.
 Cultivating and practicing proper habits when it comes to washing, rinsing, drying, and storing the knife will go a long way in maintaining your knives well.
-Opting for a cutting board made of softer materials like wood or bamboo can help prevent any unwanted wear and tear.
+Opting for cutting boards made of softer materials like wood or bamboo can help prevent any unwanted wear and tear.
 By adhering to these guidelines, you can ensure that your knife stays in top condition for a long time to come.
 These simple adjustments can help your custom knife maintain its sharpness and durability for years to come.
 Read on for some solid tips regarding cutting surfaces.

 Cutting Boards and Knives--